asony03/Git-Bot/documents/bot.md

 ## Bot Implementation

 - Implemented OAuth for users to login using their github account.
-User then chooses the repository he wants the bot to work on.
+User then chooses the repository he wants the bot to work on
-- Bot sets up required webhooks and creates additional labels in the repo
+- Bot sets up required webhooks and creates required labels in the repo (priority labels)
 - Bot adds itself as the collaborator for the selected repository
-- Implemented event listeners for github webhooks.
+- Implemented event listeners for github webhooks
 - Implemented event handlers for relevant events (issue_comment, issue, pull_request, pull_request_comment)
 - Integrated bot with slack, so the bot can send messages to a specific slack channel (will be generalized in the deployment stage of the project)
+- Implemented event listeners for slack, which lets the admin's delete the github comments directly from slack interactive messages
 - Mock ML services (Since we have not implemented the services yet, we are using a mock ML service which returns the mock json data) (needs to be replaced in further milestones)
 - Unit Tests
 - Automation tests using selenium